 History Quest: Early Times

 Author Lisa Hawkins set out to write History Quest: Early Times with specific goals in mind.
 She wanted to write in a way that was both engaging for children and strongly based on historical facts.
 She wanted to avoid the promotion of religious, cultural, or political agendas.
 She wanted to include information about influential women and underrepresented groups who are often ignored.
 The result is a secular history that teaches through a style that mixes storytelling focused on narrow topics with a presentation of more comprehensive historical information.
-It includes the discussion of various religions without promoting any of them.
+It includes the discussion of various religions and their practices without promoting any of them.
 Christianity receives very little attention in contrast to the discussion of other religions which seems odd since it has had far broader impact than some of the other religions.

-Each chapter of this 516-page book is written in two parts: a broad historical overview of events is followed by a “History Hop.
+Each chapter of this 516-page book is written in two parts: a broad historical overview of events is followed by a “History Hop."
 The History Hops are written as if the child reading or hearing the story is traveling back through time to interact with a person from that era.